srushtii-m/srushtii-m.github.io/_pages/about.md

 With a Master’s degree in Industrial Engineering with Advanced Analytics from UIUC, I honed my skills in statistical analysis, machine learning, and deep learning, equipping me to tackle complex, data-driven challenges effectively.
 </p>

-### Leveraging Data Science for Strategic Decision-Making and Operational Efficiency
 <p align="justify">
 In my professional experience as a Data Scientist, I developed real-time credit card fraud detection systems and chatbots, leveraging technologies such as Python, TensorFlow, and AWS.
 My expertise extends to operations management, where I optimized processes and employed predictive analytics to enhance efficiency.
 </p>